Algorithms and Complexity Group

 Publications.
 A list of my publications can be found here.

 Public Outreach.
 I'm engaged in dissemination activities of Computer Science to children and interested people; I am a founding member of the initiative ADA (Algorithms Think Differently), curator of the world record human sorting network, and the initiator of the video competition Algorithms in 60 Seconds.
 In 2021, I gave a lecture on Algorithms to the Austrian Parlament.
 I have created a contemporary version of the Garey-Johnson Cartoon and an OBDD representation of the US presidential election.
+Recently I co-authored a survey article in the Communications of the ACM, that was downloaded over 45000 times.
 Here is some recent media coverage.

 Teaching.
 I am responsible for the Algorithms and Data Structures course (Bachelor's) and Algorithmics (Master's).
 The former course was nominated for the Best Teaching Award 2022 and the Best Distance Learning Award 2020.
 I'm also part of the course Ways of Thinking in Informatics which won a Special Award for Digital Teaching in 2022.